RTEMS/rtems-docs/eng/req/howto.rst

 ---------------------------------

-The application configuration options and groups are maintained by specification items in the directory :file:`spec/if/acfg`.
-Application configuration options are grouped by :ref:`SpecTypeApplicationConfigurationGroupItemType` items which should be stored in files using the :file:`spec/if/acfg/group-*.yml` pattern.
-Each application configuration option shall link to exactly one group item with the :ref:`SpecTypeApplicationConfigurationGroupMemberLinkRole`.
+The application configuration options and groups are maintained by specification items in the directory :file:`spec/acfg/if`.
+Application configuration options are grouped by :ref:`SpecTypeApplicationConfigurationGroupItemType` items which should be stored in files using the :file:`spec/acfg/if/group-*.yml` pattern.
+Each application configuration option shall link to exactly one group item with the :ref:`SpecTypeInterfaceGroupMembershipLinkRole`.
 There are four application option item types available which cover all existing options:

 * The *feature enable options* let the application enable a feature option.
 If